 Proposals must be submitted as an attachment in Microsoft Word format to firstname.lastname@example.org by the published submission deadline.

-A small committee appointed by the chancellor and provost will recommend projects for submission to the Evjue Foundation Board, taking into consideration the appropriateness of the proposal in light of the Evjue Foundation’s mission and priorities as demonstrated through prior grantmaking (see Madison.com article), opportunities for funding from other sources, and likelihood of impact.
-Parties will be notified of the outcome after the Evjue Foundation Board’s fall meeting, which generally occurs in October.
+A small committee appointed by the chancellor and provost will recommend projects for submission to the Evjue Foundation Board, taking into consideration the appropriateness of the proposal in light of the Evjue Foundation’s mission and priorities as demonstrated through prior grantmaking, opportunities for funding from other sources, and likelihood of impact.
+Parties will be notified of the outcome after the Evjue Foundation Board’s meeting in June.

 The Office of the Provost and Vice Chancellor for Academic Affairs invites proposals to the Evjue Foundation (the charitable arm of The Capital Times, Inc.) from UW-Madison units.